Sensitivity analysis from a single input/output sample: Introduction

-Hence, in the one hand, the Pick Freeze procedure allows to estimate any Sobol' index at rate $\sqrt{n}$ with a minimal assumption on the model but requires a very specific design of experiment, the size of which growing linearly with the number of indices that one wants to estimate (except the procedure based on replicated designs to estimate first-order and second-order indices, as already mentioned).
-In the other hand, the nearest neighbor approach requires a single $n$-sample but needs some regularity assumptions on the model and for which the $\sqrt{n}$ parametric rate of convergence is possible only for indices up to order $3$.
+The second class of methods relies on local averaging and tackles this limitation.
+Among them are kernel estimators, which have been thoroughly studied for the case $d=1$ \cite{da2009local,da2008efficient,plischke2020fighting,solis2021non,heredia2021nonparametric} with central limit theorems and asymptotic efficiency as soon as $G$ satisfies regularity assumptions.
+Closely related are nearest neighbor approaches, which have been studied by several authors (see, e.g., \cite{devroye2003estimation,liitiainen2008nonparametric, liitiainen2010residual,devroye2013strong, gyorfi2015asymptotic,devroye2018nearest}).
+For instance in \cite{devroye2018nearest}, the authors propose a plug-in estimator with statistical consistency for any $d$ and a central limit theorem with rate $\sqrt{n}$ for $d\leq 3$ if, again, regularity assumptions hold.
+In parallel, \cite{broto2020variance} consider a variant which is consistent for any $d$ but no rate of convergence is provided.
+When $d=1$, a central limit theorem for estimators based on ranks (i.e.\ nearest neighbors on the right) is also proved in \cite{GGKL20}.

-In the present paper, we develop a new approach mentioned in \cite[Remark 1]{da2008efficient}.
-It consists in extending the very interesting point of view introduced in \cite{gine2008simple,gine2008uniform} to estimate general nonlinear integral functionals of a density on the real line, by using empirically a kernel estimator erasing the diagonal terms.
-Relaxing the positiveness assumption on the kernel and choosing a kernel of order large enough, we are able to prove a central limit theorem for estimating Sobol' indices of any order (the bias is killed thanks to this signed kernel).
+In a nutshell, on the one hand, the class of PF estimators allows to estimate Sobol' indices at rate $\sqrt{n}$ for any $d$ with minimal assumptions on $G$ but requires a sample with highly specific structure.
+On the other hand, local-averaging estimators are base on {a single input-output $n$-sample} {(standard Monte-Carlo)} but need some regularity assumptions on the model and $\sqrt{n}$-parametric rate of convergence is proved only for $d\leq 3$ (nearest neighbors method).
+In this paper, we propose and study a more general local-averaging estimator and show that the rate $\sqrt{n}$ holds for any $d$.